2020711mimi/test2/README.md

 # test2
 #is this work?
-#first step save in R.
+#first step: save in R.
-#second comment
+#second: comment